henryksarat/zk-commitment-eth/README.md

 ## RationalCommitmenet.sol Contract Functions

 ### `constructRationalCommitmentsWithPreNormalization`
+This is the function that would be called by the *prover*.
 Creates commitments to two rational numbers.
 This function pre-normalizes the denominator so when we do the verification we can pass the least amount of information: numerator and denominator.
 ```solidity
 function constructRationalCommitments(
     uint256 a, uint256 da,  // First rational number a/da